RebeccaML/Blog/README.md

 -I added a footer and a navigation bar (currently only Home/About work).

+-I adjusted the URLs to include slugs (though I'm currently working out how to just display the slug and only keep the pk as a reference)

 Things to do (roughly in order):

 -Fix the couple of pylint errors.
 Not sure why they're there and they don't seem to affect how the site runs but I should at least look into what they mean.